domrally/peekeasy/README.md

       event:     WeakSet<Actor> = new WeakSetWrapper(listeners),
       emitter:   Actor          = new Proxy(new Actor(), listeners)

+// call act on all listeners  -> undefined emitter.act()

 // create subscriber
 const actor = new Actor('Hello,', 'world!')